slightlynybbled/manufacturing/readme.md

 The API should not be considered stable until v1.0 or greater.
 Until then, breaking changes may be released as different API options are explored.

+During the `v0.X.X` versioning, I am using the package in my own analyses in order to find any bugs.
+Once I am reasonably satisfied that the package is feature complete, usable, and bug-free, I will break out the `v1.X.X` releases.

 # Installation

 ## From `setup.py`